home-assistant/home-assistant.io/source/voice_control/create_wake_word.markdown

 ## To create your own wake word

 1. Think of a wake word.
-   - A word or short phrase (3-4 syllables) that is not commonly used so that it does not trigger Home Assistant by mistake.
+   - A word or short phrase (3-4 syllables) that is not commonly used so that it does not trigger Assist by mistake.
    - Currently, only wake words in English are supported.
 2. Open the [wake word training environment](https://colab.research.google.com/drive/1q1oe2zOyZp7UsB3jJiQ1IFn8z5YfjwEb?usp=sharing#scrollTo=1cbqBebHXjFD).
 3. In section 1, enter your wake word in the **target_word** field.